-1. Our consciences are that part of (a) Good and better (c) Right and wrong us that guide us in making decisions about what is (b) Bad and worst (d) Left and right 2.
-Our consciences are not physica (a) Conscience (c) Total brain organs such as the brain or heart, it is a part of the (b) Mind (d) Feelings 3.
+1. Our consciences are that part of (a) Good and better (c) Right and wrong 2.
+Our consciences are not physica (a) Conscience (c) Total brain al organs such as the brain or heart, it is a part of the (b) Mind (d) Feelings 3.
 Families, schools, and churches are the most responsible. (a) Mothers (c) Parents heavily influence our behavior but (b) Fathers (d) Schools 4.
-Our consciences act as (a) Filters (c) Road blocks or trusted advisors. (b) Warnings (d) Reminders 5. aspects that make us what we are. (b) Inherited (d) Invisible 6.
-Our consciences are related mor (a) Philosophy (c) Minerals re to and than scientific matter. (b) Religion (d) Psychology 7.
-Paul in Romans 1:18-32, writes haround us. (a) People (c) Animals now we can know God by looking at the (b) Stars (d) Universe.
-8. Parents are to model a(a) Rules (c) Reaction for us. (b) Conscience (d) Mind set
+Our consciences act as (a) Filters (c) Road blocks or trusted advisors. (b) Warnings (d) Reminders 5.
+Our consciences are(a) Unwanted (c) Key aspects that make us what we are. (b) Inherited (d) Invisible 6.
+Our consciences are related mor (a) Philosophy (c) Minerals re to and than scientific matter (b) Religion (d) Psychology 7.
+Paul in Romans 1:18-32, writes laround us. (a) People (c) Animals how we can know God by looking at the (b) Stars (d) Universe.
+8. Parents are to model a (a) Rules (c) Reaction for us. (b) Conscience (d) Mind set

-9. Healthy families provide boundaries by which children are allowed to (a) Experiment (b) Make mistakes (b) Challenge the parents (d) Make mistakes a and suffer the consequences 10 .
-Biblical guilt is good because i t produces which produces (a) Public embarrassment. (b) Public shame (e) Godly sorrow (c) Shame (f) Repentance
+9. Healthy families provide boundaries by which children are allowed to (a) Experiment (b) Make mistakes (b) Challenge the parents (d) Make mistakes a and suffer the consequences 10.
+Biblical guilt is good because it p oroduces which produces (a) Public embarrassment. (b) Public shame (c) Shame (d)Resentment (e) Godly sorrow (f) Repentance